rems-project/sail-arm/arm-v8.5-a/README.md

 # Sail Arm-v8.5-A

-This is a Sail model for a substantial fragment of the Armv8.5-A instruction-set architecture, based on the Arm XML release at:
+This is a [Sail](https://www.cl.cam.ac.uk/~pes20/sail/) model for a substantial fragment of the Armv8.5-A instruction-set architecture, based on the Arm XML release (version Arm v8.5 00bet8) at:

 https://developer.arm.com/products/architecture/cpu-architecture/a-profile/exploration-tools

-It currently contains all 64-bit instructions.
+(with additional glue code and system register material needed to boot an OS).
+The Sail version currently contains all 64-bit instructions.

 ## Building